ZainW/cm-vue-slides/slides.md

 - can commit our assets directly and have them automagically be put into a high performance CDN, cache control is amazing
 - netlify will easily have all assets globally distributed (not 100% how sure this works with AWS)

-## this dooes not need to be deicded now but is a big decision
+## this does not need to be deicded now but is a big decision